bancolombia/scaffold-clean-architecture/README.md

-How I can help?
+How can I help?
 =============
 Review the issues, we hear new ideas.
+Read more [Contributing](https://github.com/bancolombia/scaffold-clean-architecture/wiki/Contributing)

 Whats Next?
 =============